Daan-Hoogland/crawl-cli/README.md

 ### Building
 Building the project from source will require a valid go installation.
 Instructions for your OS will be widely available on the web.

 Included in the repository is a `makefile`.
 This file includes all actions that need to be taken to build the application.
-Afterwards, the generated binary can be found in `/build/{os}`.
+The application itself can be build using the command `make build`.
+This compiles a binary for all OS versions, along with the source.
+Afterwards, the generated binary can be found in `/build/VERSION/OS`.
+If you don't want to build all binaries, a specific OS can be selected by executing `build <TARGET>` with the target argument being linux, osx, windows, windows32 or source.

 ### Installing
 #### Linux & OSX